Dorval Alternative Home

 The concept

-• Each unit will have plenty of windows, common areas, and access to landscaped outdoor spaces and balconies.
-The physical environment will be flexible and adapted to the residents’ physical and psychological needs.
+• Each unit has plenty of windows, common areas, and access to landscaped outdoor spaces and balconies.
+The physical environment is flexible and adapted to the residents’ physical and psychological needs.

-• The alternative home will be a welcoming place where care and services are centred on the needs, preferences, and rhythms of the residents and their loved ones;
+• The alternative home is a welcoming place where care and services are centred on the needs, preferences, and rhythms of the residents and their loved ones;

-• The interior and exterior environment will be residential and family-oriented.
+• The interior and exterior environment is residential and family-oriented.
 The aim is to make it feel like home;

-• The human dimension will be central to the relationship between the residents, their loved ones, the staff, and the community.
+• The human dimension is central to the relationship between the residents, their loved ones, the staff, and the community.

 To learn more about the project, watch the video below produced by the ministère de la Santé et des Services sociaux :